Chicago Imagists: Other artists

 In fact, Imagism as a style or school is elastic enough that abstract artists from Chicago working in an organic or surrealist-influenced style during Imagism's heyday, such as David Sharpe, Steven Urry, and Jordan Davies, have been described as "Abstract Imagists."

 Legacy

 The legacy of The Chicago Imagists is notably explored in Pentimenti Production's film, Hairy Who and the Chicago Imagists, directed by Chicago filmmaker Leslie Buchbinder.
+In 2025, the Tang Teaching Museum published 3-D Doings: The Imagist Object in Chicago Art, the catalog of an exhibit held there in 2018-209.
+"Sixties Surreal," hosted Sept 24, 2025–Jan 19, 2026 at the Whitney Museum of American Art, and described by the musueum as "an ambitious, scholarly reappraisal of American art from 1958 to 1972," included the work of six Chicago Imagists.